mohamadkhalaj/Daryaban/README.md

 - The ability to get users' avatar from Gravatar
 - The ability to save user uploaded images in Dropbox

-By using EcoSavior to report and clean up polluted areas, you'll be making a positive impact on the environment and helping to protect our planet for future generations.
+By using Daryaban to report and clean up polluted areas, you'll be making a positive impact on the environment and helping to protect our planet for future generations.

 # Compile
 ## Step 1